Courses of Study

 PS336fs Seminar in Experimental Social Psychology Trains students to critically examine various areas of research in social psychology.
 Students will be expected to read, write, and engage in constructive discussions of empirical research articles and develop skills to analyze and evaluate current research in the field.
-In fall 2018, this course will emphasize topics historically found in existential philosophy; specific discussion topics may include the psychological consequences of belief in free will on moral judgments, social behavior, and understanding of the self and factors that contribute to the experience of authenticity, true self-knowledge, and a meaningful existence.
-In spring 2019, this course will focus on human efforts to create and maintain feelings of personal significance; specific discussion topics may include mortality awareness and its impact on maintenance of meaning, value and interpersonal relations, potential foundations of morality, factors that impact moral judgments and decision-making, and self-conscious emotions such as guilt, shame, and pride.
-Prerequisite: Psychology 215 and 253, and concurrent enrollment in 337.
+In fall 2019, this course will emphasize topics historically found in existential philosophy; specific discussion topics may include the psychological consequences of belief in free will on moral judgments, social behavior, and understanding of the self and factors that contribute to the experience of authenticity, true self-knowledge, and a meaningful existence.
+In spring 2020, this course will focus on human efforts to create and maintain feelings of personal significance; specific discussion topics may include mortality awareness and its impact on maintenance of meaning, value and interpersonal relations, potential foundations of morality, factors that impact moral judgments and decision-making, and self-conscious emotions such as guilt, shame, and pride.
+Prerequisite: Psychology 215 and 251 or 253, and concurrent enrollment in 337.
 Four credit hours.
 W3.
 Rogers, Seto

 PS337fs Collaborative Research in Social Psychology Collaborative empirical research projects on topics discussed in Psychology 336.
 Students will design, conduct, and present an original research project that contributes to the knowledge of existential issues within the framework of social psychology.
 Collaborative and individual oral and written assignments, following the conventions of the American Psychological Association, will be used to evaluate students' research and communication competencies.
 Prerequisite: Concurrent enrollment in Psychology 336.
 One credit hour.
 Rogers, Seto